petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/managing-the-knowledge-base.md

 **Delete** (![Delete](../../images/icon-app-trash.png)): Immediately delete the folder and its contents.

 !!! note
-    Enable the LPS-188058 [release feature flag](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) to add recycle bin support for knowledge base folders and articles.
+    Enable the LPS-188058 [release feature flag](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) to add recycle bin support for Knowledge Base folders and articles.
 While enabled, deleting folders moves them and their contents to the Recycle Bin.

 Additionally, you can click *Info* (![Info Button](../../images/icon-information.png)) to toggle the information panel for the current folder.